kokoko3k/koko-aio-slang/docs.md

     It can be used with RGB shifting and image blurring to give the picture an ntsc look without dealing with specific encoding/decoding stuffs.

-**Glowing Input/power:**
+**Glow/Blur:**
-    Emulate the CRT glowing "feature", so that the brighter areas of the image will light their surroundings.
+    Emulate the CRT glowing "feature", so that the brighter areas of the image will light their surroundings,
+    with options to switch to classic blur.

-    Input signal glow strength:
+    Input signal strength:
         The input signal gain
     Sharpness (horizontal, vertical):
         How much the glow will "spread".